genomicsengland/BRS_ICD10_extract_and_parse/README.md

     - R69X3, R69X6, R69X8 are preserved as they represent reserved codes
     - This table is saved (icd10_clean)
 9. The unique observations of participant_id and icd10 with description are taken from icd10_clean.
 This table is saved (icd10_unique)
+10. Each unique ICD10 per participant is tallyed across all participants.
+This table is saved (icd10_count)

 # Outputs
 - **icd10_full**: all pre-cleaned ICD-10 entries in a wide-format table containing: participant_id, origin, start, diag_01 - diag_20
 - **icd10_clean**: cleaned ICD-10 entries in a long-format table containing: participant_id, table id, start, diag, icd10 per row (unique combination per row)
 - **icd10_unique**: a three-column table containing: participant_id and icd10 with description where every row is unique
+- **icd10_count**: a three-column table containing: icd10, icd10_description, n_participants (number of participants with term)

 Note as reference the number of rows in the original raw data (MPV14):